 Grace Hopper was a young woman with an interest in math when few women were studying the subject.
 During World War II, Hopper joined the military and started working with computers.
 She helped to create and promote languages that allowed humans to give computers instructions more easily.
 This biography includes a section in the back with a timeline, glossary, and an extension activity to promote critical thinking.
 Other titles in the Women in Science and Technology series cover Mae Jemison, Katherine Johnson, and more great female scientists and engineers.
 All are available now on hoopla.

 Ruth likes: Pirates vs. Ninjas by Virginia Loh-Hagan.
 Recommended for ages 10 to 13.
 Available on hoopla.

 Have you ever wondered who would win if a pirate and ninja fought each other?
 Check out their weapons, learn about their strengths, and decide who would be victorious in this epic battle.

-Ashley likes: The Testaments by Margaret Atwood – Currently available on Download Destination.
+Ashley likes: The Testaments by Margaret Atwood.
+Place a hold on Download Destination.